nicolashainaux/mathmaker/docs/include/short_version.rst

 * FreeBSD::

-   $ sudo pkg install python34 py34-sqlite3 gettext eukleides libxml2 texlive-full
+   $ sudo pkg install python36 py36-sqlite3 gettext eukleides libxml2 texlive-full
    $ rehash

 And FreeBSD users should check the :ref:`eukleides_patch_for_freebsd`

-To install mathmaker in dev mode in a venv, get to the directory where you want to work, and (assuming git and python3.4 are installed):
+To install mathmaker in dev mode in a venv, get to the directory where you want to work, and (assuming git and python3.6 are installed):

 * Ubuntu::

-    $ pyvenv-3.4 dev0
+    $ python3 -m venv dev0
     $ source dev0/bin/activate
     (dev0) $ pip3 install pytest tox flake8 pydocstyle sphinx sphinx-autodoc-annotation sphinx-rtd-theme
     (dev0) $ mkdir mathmaker